aime-team/pytorch-benchmarks/README.md

   -mi, --mean_img_per_sec: Plot mean images per second at the end and save it in the logfile.
   -s, --set_seed: Set the random seed used for splitting dataset into train and eval sets.
 Default: 1234
   -lr, --learning_rate: Set the learning rate for training.
 Default: 1e-3
   -slr, --step_lr: Decay the learning rate by factor 10 every given epoch.
+Default: 30
-Default=30 -ce, --calc_every: Set the stepsize for calculations and print outputs.
+  -ce, --calc_every: Set the stepsize for calculations and print outputs.
 Default: 10
   -ri, --refresh_interval: Change live plot refresh interval in ms. Default: 500
   -lp, --live_plot: Show live plot of gpu temperature and fan speed.